-Board Committees: Nominating and Corporate Governance
+Director Since: 2011 Board Committees: Nominating and Corporate Governance Age: 77

-Mr. Helin is a management consultant with JDH Associates and has over 35 years of experience in consumer marketing on numerous national packaged goods brands.
-Additionally, Mr. Helin has a wide-range of agricultural commodity experience and knowledge in both executive management and marketing management.
+Mr. Helin is a management consultant with JDH Associates and has over 40 years of experience in consumer marketing on numerous national packaged goods brands.
+Additionally, Mr. Helin has a wide range of agricultural commodity expertise in both senior executive management and marketing management.
 He has served as a board member on numerous companies' boards of directors.